ropensci/rsnps/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, NOTEs or WARNINGs.

-There was 1 NOTE:

-* Maintainer: 'Julia Gustavsen <j.gustavsen@gmail.com>'

-New maintainer:
-  Julia Gustavsen <j.gustavsen@gmail.com>
-Old maintainer(s):
-  Scott Chamberlain <myrmecocystus@gmail.com>

- This is an expected change as the maintainers of this package have changed.

 ## Reverse dependencies

 * We have run R CMD check on the 1 downstream dependency